danpetrow/danpetrow.github.io/_drafts/2021-02-26-How-to-Write-Wikidata-Queries.md

 author: dan
 permalink: /:title/
 ---
-Wikidata gives you most of the power you could ever want to visual data but removes the hard work of building a database full of useful information.
+Wikidata gives you most of the power you could ever want to visualize data but removes the hard work of building a structured database.

 The data in this database isn't completely clean so there can still be some work to do but it is a great starting point.